Canadian Awards for Planning Excellence

 Presentation of the Canadian Awards for Planning Excellence

-Winning projects receive one crystal award and up to two awards celebration tickets, held at the CIP national planning conference.
-Additional crystal awards and awards celebration tickets are available for purchase.
-CIP does not cover the cost of travel, accommodation, or conference registration.
+Winning projects receive one crystal award per project, as well as a digital badge and certificate for each member of their team, as well as a certificate for each organization, company or group submitting.
+The awards ceremony will be held at the CIP national planning conference.
+Additional crystal awards are available for purchase.
+CIP does not cover the cost tickets to the awards ceremony, travel, accommodation, or conference registration.

 Winning and shortlisted projects will be announced on the CIP website, publicized in a news release, and recognized through social media, Plan Canada, and in an e-newsletter distributed to our membership and interest-holders.